GFA-spec/GFA-spec/GFA2.md

 While not a concept for pure DeBrujin or long-read assemblers, it is the case that paired end data and external maps often order and orient contigs/vertices into scaffolds with intervening gaps.
-To this end we introduce a **gap** edge described in G-lines that give the estimated gap distance between the two segment sequences and the variance of that estimate or \* if no estimate is available.
+To this end we introduce a **gap** edge described in G-lines that give the estimated gap distance between the two segment sequences and the variance of that estimate.
 The gap is between the first segment at left and the second segment at right where the segments are oriented according to their sign indicators.
 The next integer gives the expected distance between the first and second segment in their respective orientations, and the final field is either an integer giving the variance in this